Posterno/posterno/readme.txt

 - **[Google Analytics](https://posterno.com/extensions/google-analytics/)**: Provide your users statistics on total views, unique visitor counts, average time on page, top browsers and top platforms for 3 defined periods ( 7 days, 14 days, 30 days ).
 All of these statistics are grabbed directly from your own Google Analytics account and then displayed into the dashboard page.

 - **[Registration moderation](https://posterno.com/extensions/registration-moderation/)**: Protect your website from spam user and require users to verify their account by sending a verification link via email upon registration or manually approve users before they can login.

+- **[Social login](https://posterno.com/extensions/social-login/)**: Allows users to easily register and login to your website using Facebook, Twitter, Google, or LinkedIn.

+= Premium Extensions Bundle =

+Gain access to all of our extensions with a single purchase and save hundreds compared to buying extensions individually.
+[View bundle](https://posterno.com/pricing/).

 = Free Extensions =